 In an OutSourcing-Pharma podcast, Rahlyn Gossen from Rebar Interactive (we’re big fans of the Rebar blog) is interviewed.
-Based on the book The Power of Habit that the specialist recently read, she suggests designing trials around real-life patient habits to increase compliance.
+Based on the book The Power of Habit that the specialist recently read, she suggests designing trials around real-life patient habits to increase medication compliance.
 She claims:

-Since text messaging is highly integrated into daily life and habits, this is a main area where change can occur to increase compliance.
+Since text messaging is highly integrated into daily life and habits, this is the main area where change can occur to increase compliance.
 Here are four suggested ways to use text messaging to help patients integrate study compliance into their everyday lives:

 Prompt Patients To Take Medication At Designated Times